-This setting affects R and B buttons that have been assigned Native MIDI or Developer Mode messages.
+This setting affects R and B buttons that have been assigned Native MIDI, Developer Mode, or Raw Ethernet messages.
 It has no effect on Built-In, Keystroke, Mouse, Custom MIDI, or Emulation Messages.

 Channels Window

 The Channels Window gives you access to the Fader Section of an MCS-3800 and/or any MCS-3000x Fader Modules that may be connected to your system.
 It also shows the controls from the optional MCS-Bridge modules.